aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/docs/Setting_it_up.md

-# How to setup
+# Setting it up

-## Step 1: Create SAP User for Monitoring (SAPGUI)
+## Step 1: Create an SAP User for Monitoring (SAPGUI)

 Please refer to the [step-by-step guide](Create_SAP_Monitoring_User.md) and maintained list of required authorizations.

-## Step 2: Create an AWS Lambda layer for SAP JCo (console)
+## Step 2: Create a Lambda layer for SAP JCo (console)

 This activity has to be done once only, regardless of any subsequent deployments.

 Please refer to the [step-by-step guide](Create_AWS_Lambda_layer_for_SAP_Jco.md)

-## Step 3: Deploy Solution (console)
+## Step 3: Deploy the solution (console)

-For most AWS regions you can easily deploy the solution via the AWS Serverless Application Repository, by searching for sap-monitor.
-Make sure to tick Show apps that create custom IAM roles.
+For most AWS Regions, you can easily deploy the solution with the [AWS Serverless Application Repository](https://eu-central-1.console.aws.amazon.com/serverlessrepo/home?region=eu-central-1#/available-applications) by searching for **sap-monitor**.
+Make sure to tick **Show apps that create custom IAM roles**.

-If not available in your region, please deploy manually by running the following AWS Cloud Formation template.
+If this is not available in your Region, please deploy it manually by running the following AWS CloudFormation [template](https://github.com/aws-samples/amazon-cloudwatch-monitor-for-sap-netweaver/blob/master/packaged.yml).

 ![CWAlarm](../assets/sar.png)